prodaft/cradle/docs/content/docs/user-guide/analysts/notes.md

 weight = 2
 +++

-CRADLE allows users to create and manage notes associated with specific entities and artifacts.
-When a note is created, the system automatically links entities and artifacts mentioned in it.
-These connections appear in dashboards and the graph explorer.
+CRADLE notes capture analyst thinking and connect evidence as you write.
+As you link entries, CRADLE builds a graph that appears in dashboards and the graph explorer.

 Notes are composed using extended markdown with syntax highlighting and live preview.